 Coraopolis is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,530 people and ten constituent neighborhoods, Coraopolis is the 250th largest community in Pennsylvania.
-Coraopolis has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Coraopolis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Coraopolis isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coraopolis are a mix of both white- and blue-collar jobs.
+Coraopolis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coraopolis is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Coraopolis who work in office and administrative support (14.12%), management occupations (9.88%), and teaching (9.13%).

 Also of interest is that Coraopolis has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Coraopolis is somewhat higher than in the average US city of 21.84%: 27.55% of adults 25 and older in the borough have at least a bachelor's degree.
+In terms of college education, Coraopolis is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.55% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Coraopolis in 2010 was $26,719, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $106,876 for a family of four.
 However, Coraopolis contains both very wealthy and poor people as well.

 Coraopolis is a very ethnically-diverse borough.
 The people who call Coraopolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coraopolis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Coraopolis include German, Italian, Irish, Polish, and English.